Length: 8 km (5 miles), terrain flat

 The Munich Old-Town/Englischer Garten/Isar Route

-As always, you could join the loop anywhere, but we'll start it in the heart of the beautiful old town, at Marienplatz, in front of the town hall.
+As always, you could join the running loop anywhere, but we'll start it in the heart of the beautiful old town, at Marienplatz, in front of the town hall.
 We're actually starting at the eastern edge of the platz, at the 500-year-old old town hall and its medieval gate-tower.
 From there, we just run westwards across the Marienplatz and gaze at the neo-gothic Rathaus (town hall) and the Maria column directly out front.
 If you are there at the start of an hour, wait around with the other tourists and watch the glockenspiel figures parade around the tower.

 |Details from the Rathaus|